 UA Campaigns

 Your user acquisition campaign should also be optimized to maximize long-term engagement.
-For example, you can optimize your ad campaigns to target users who are more likely to stick around after a certain time period (e.g., a week, a month) or those who are more likely to make an in-app purchase.
+For example, you can optimize your ad campaigns to target users who are more likely to stick around after a certain time period (e.g., a week, or a month) or those who are more likely to make an in-app purchase.

 Naturally, those players will be more expensive to acquire, but it pays off in the long run.

-Lifetime Value Benchmarks
+Lifetime Value Benchmarks for Mobile Games

 As we mentioned before, a player’s lifetime value depends on different factors, including the nature of the game.
 Different genres come with a different understanding of good lifetime values.